 If a person is begging and pleading to leave a treatment center, recognize that it is the disease speaking, not the true individual.
 Don’t be afraid to express your true feelings, even the difficult ones, to the person.
 It is essential that they know how the disease is affecting those they love.

 You can’t be a supportive force in someone’s life if you aren’t taking care of yourself through the problem.
 Addiction is often talked about as a family disease, and that is largely because one person’s addiction can become pervasive and affect an entire family or community dynamic.

-Seek out a support group or a therapy center that specializes in helping those who are in close proximity to addiction.
+Seek out a support group or a therapy center that supports virtual consultation like an online suboxone clinic that specializes in helping those who are in close proximity to addiction.
 From a more-informed, healthy place, you will better be able to support the person battling addiction and they can find genuine recovery.